naomiachc/naomiachc/README.md

 - 👋 Hi, I’m Naomi Chavez
-- 👀 I’m interested in growth hacking
+- 👀 I’m Data Engineering
-- 🌱 I’m studied business administration
+- 🌱 Bachelor business administration
 - 💞️ I’m looking to collaborate on new ways to analyze data and take the best of analyzing
 - 📫 How to reach me naomiachc@gmail.com